Firstly, here's a video of what I'm blathering on about:

 This is the main version and the one I'm currently using myself.
 It performs the OCR scan and automatically switches Stream Deck profile.
 If you select a plugin that has a dedicated profile, it will switch to that.
 If you select one that doesn't (but is on the Whitelist), it will load your Generic profile.
 If you click away from the plugin UI and back to Logic, it will load your Logic profile.
 If you click on a plugin that isn't on the whitelist, nothing will happen.

-As a quirk of how I've got Macro 2 to work, Macro 3 is necessary to keep your Logic profile from becoming inactive when you switch to another app and then back to Logic.
-Just put this in a macro group that is available in all apps.
+As a quirk of how I've got Macro 2 to work, this group is necessary to keep your Logic profile from becoming inactive when you switch to another app and then back to Logic.

-This isn't really an issue as it doesn't affect function, but you may notice that some plugins return garbled OCR results.
-Again, no idea why.
-In my experience, they will be the same garbled result every time, so they still act as a good 'fingerprint' for the plugin.
-I'm just mentioning it here so that you understand that a plugin's Whitelist entry may not match its proper name.
+You may notice that some plugins return garbled OCR results.
+No idea why, but in my experience, it will be the same garbled result every time and therefore still acts as a good 'fingerprint' for the plugin.
+Therefore, you need to make sure the macro is looking for the OCR result, which may not necessarily be identical to the plugin's proper name.
 As an example, on my system the plugin SketchCassette II comes back OCR'd as "Biola Orso".